boostercloud/booster/docs/README.md

 Here, we have defined the `Admin`, `User`, `SuperUser` and `SuperUserWithoutConfirmation` roles.
 They all contain an `auth` attribute which contains a `signUpMethods` and `requiresConfirmation` attributes.

 When `signUpMethods` is empty (`Admin` role) or is not specified, a user can't use this role to sign up.
-`signUpMethods` is an array with limited possible values: `email` or `phone` or a combination of both.
+`signUpMethods` is an array with limited possible values: `email`, `phone` or a combination of both.
 Users with the `User` role will only be able to sign up with their emails, whereas the ones with the `SuperUser` role will be able to sign up with either their email or their phone number.

 When `requiresConfirmation` is true or not specified, a confirmation is required for the chosen sign up method.